wilsonminer/dotfiles-local/README.md

 dotfiles
 ===================
-I use [thoughtbot/dotfiles](https://github.com/thoughtbot/dotfiles) as the foundation of my personal configuration.
+I use [thoughtbot/dotfiles](https://github.com/thoughtbot/dotfiles) as the starting point for my configuration.

-These files are my `.local` modifications that build on top of the basic configuration.
+These files are my  `.local` that bulid on that foundation.

 Install
 -------